SSH client config for users on Linux/Unix

 to the beginning of your ${HOME}/.ssh/config file.
 Important: this Include directive must precede any lines containing Host or Match directives, otherwise the Include will only apply to a specific set of hosts.

-4. Create SSH config file for Gearshift
+4. Create SSH config file with generic settings

 #